-

 Link to the Federal Institute for Occupational Safety and Health: ASR A1.2 Room dimensions and movement areas

-Office size: What office space is required per employee?
+Office size: How much office space is required per employee?

-Workspaces and offices must have "sufficient floor space and height".
-This is to ensure safety and health protection.
+Workspaces and offices must have "sufficient floor space and height" to ensure safety and health protection.

 Irrespective of other factors: